unlock-protocol/docs/docs/tutorials/front-end/paywall/magic.md

 1. Let's add the Paywall library

 The library is a node module and can be added via `npm` or `yarn`.
-We also add the (optional) Unlock network package as it includes RPC endpoints you can optionnaly use.
+We also add the (optional) Unlock network package as it includes RPC endpoints you can optionally use.
 Feel free to replace them in your own application.

 ```shell
 yarn add @unlock-protocol/paywall @unlock-protocol/networks